n4n0byt3/software-design-architecture-assignment/game/README.md

 Board Configuration
 Flag: --large-board

-Description: Uses the large board configuration (36 main positions, 6 tail positions).
-If not included, the default small board (18 main positions, 3 tail positions) is used.
+Description: Uses the large board variation (36 main positions, 6 tail positions).
+The default board
+(18 main positions, 3 tail positions) is used if it is not included.
 ---
 Player Configuration
 Flag: --players=N

 Description: Sets the number of players (2 or 4).
-If --large-board is specified and fewer than 4 players are provided, the system will automatically enforce 4 players to match the game rules.
+If the --large-board flag is included and fewer than 4 players are provided, the system will automatically use 4 players to match the game rules.
 ---
 Dice Configuration
 Flag: --single